 When it comes to barrier rates, there are three classifications for ASTM standards.

 - ASTM Level One: Ideal for basic medical procedures and events where no splashes, sprays, or other fluid exposure are expected.

 - ASTM Level Two: Best for situations or procedures where there’s a moderate level of fluid exposure or spray expected.

 - ASTM Level Three: Situations where there is a high risk of fluid spray or exposure expected.

-Generally, most high-grade medical masks and PPE fall into an ASTM Level Three element.
+Generally, most high-grade medical masks and PPE fall into the ASTM Level Three category.
 However, there might be times when a lighter grade mask, such as an ASTM Level One or ASTM Level Two would be more appropriate.

 Usually, ASTM Level One masks are used for patients and visitors, which are basically the same paper face mask you might use at the dentist.
 ASTM Level Two/Three Masks are used for sterile environments, such as surgeries and wound care.
 (It is also important to note that most medical professionals see little difference between an ASTM Level Two mask and an ASTM Level Three mask.)

 Finally, there’s the N-95 mask which provides an even higher level of protection than an ASTM Level Three material.
 These are generally worn in situations where exposure to an aerosol transmitted disease, like COVID-19 or tuberculosis, is expected.